 Collate acknowledgments in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proofreading the article, etc.) (Palatino Linotype, Font 10).

 Formatting of funding sources

 List funding sources in this standard way to facilitate compliance to funder's requirements:

 Number tables consecutively with Arabic numerals in accordance with their appearance in the text.
 Type each table double-spaced on a separate page with a short descriptive title typed directly above and place footnotes to tables below the table body and indicate them with superscript lowercase letters.
 Avoid vertical rules.
 Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.
-Tables should never be included within the text, because file(s) containing tables are attached separately in the electronic submission system.
+Tables should never be included within the text because file(s) containing tables are attached separately in the electronic submission system (Palatino Linotype, Font 10).

 Citation in text

-There are no strict requirements on reference formatting at submission.
+There are no strict requirements for reference formatting at submission.
 References can be in any style or format as long as the style is consistent.
-Where applicable, author(s) name(s), journal title/ book title, chapter title/article title, year of publication, volume number/book chapter and the article number or pagination must be present.
-Use of DOI is highly encouraged.
+Where applicable, author(s) name(s), journal title/ book title, chapter title/article title, year of publication, volume number/book chapter, and the article number or pagination must be present.
+The use of DOI is highly encouraged.
 The reference style used by the journal will be applied to the accepted article by Elsevier at the proof stage.
-Note that missing data will be highlighted at proof stage for the author to correct.
+Note that missing data will be highlighted at the proof stage for the author to correct.
 If you do wish to format the references yourself they should be arranged according to the following examples:

 All citations in the text should refer to: